 Lecturer.
 Simon Malham, Room CM T.21, Mathematics Department.

 Vision.
-You can also find all the lecture notes, handouts, solutions to exercises and past papers and so forth on the module's VISION page.
+You can find all the lecture notes, handouts, solutions to exercises and past papers and so forth on the course VISION page.

 Course aims and objectives.
 The objective of the module is to introduce some fundamental ideas and techniques in Applied Mathematics.

 Assessment.
 The continuous assessment consists of a one hour midterm exam counting for 10 percent of the final mark, homework counting for 5 percent of the final mark (details below) and a two-hour final exam at the end of term which counts for 85 percent of the course mark.
 The midterm will be held on

 The homework assessment consists of the specified exercises in the table below, to be handed in before or on the dates indicated.
 You can score up to 20 marks per homework.
 Your best 5 homeworks out of the 7 will be added together to generate your overall continuous assessment score (for maximum credit you need to score a total of 100 marks).

 There is a resit in August for the ordinary course.
 The resit assessment is purely on the basis of a two-hour exam.

 Contract.
 Students are expected to read the notes before, during and after the lectures and tutorials.
 Lectures will act as a more formal forum for the lecturer to explain the ideas of the course and give alternative examples, whilst tutorials will take a less formal and more personal form.
 There are exercises at the end of each chapter and students must attempt these.
 Mathematics is best learned through grappling with the underlying ideas presented in lectures and then tackling problems given in the exercises.

 You cannot learn to swim by reading a book about it!